perusio/drupal-with-nginx/README.md

             return 404;
           }

-    Returning a 404 (Not Found) for every PHP file not matched by all the previous locations.
+      Returning a 404 (Not Found) for every PHP file not matched by call the previous locations.

 ## Enabling and Disabling Virtual Hosts